NVIDIA/cuda-quantum/docs/sphinx/specification/cudaq/algorithmic_primitives.rst

 By default on simulation backends, :code:`cudaq::observe` computes the true analytic expectation value (i.e. without stochastic noise due to shots-based sampling).
 If a specific shot count is provided then the returned expectation value will contain some level of statistical noise.
-An overload of the :code:`observe` function is provided to specify the number of shots.
+Overloaded :code:`observe` functions are provided to specify the number of shots and/or specify the noise model to apply.

 CUDA Quantum also provides an asynchronous version of this function (:code:`cudaq::observe_async`) which returns a :code:`async_observe_result`.